ItsYeWolfie/javascript-concepts/README.md

 myObj.calcAge(); // this = myObj
 ```

-In the code above, the `this` keyword points to the object that is calling the method, in this case, the `myObj` object, and `this.birthYear` is equal to `myObj.birthYear`, which is `2001`.
+In the code above, `this` keyword points to the object that is calling the method, in this case, the `myObj` object, and `this.birthYear` is equal to `myObj.birthYear`, which is `2001`.

 ### Regular function call